manasakudumu/portfolio-mkudumu/docs/assignments/assignment2.md

     - Voice command navigation
     - Labeled buttons- Make sure all buttons and navigation tabs are labeled for a better screen reader experience
     - Accessible game plays for entertainment purposes- The app includes a range of simple, accessible games (like audio-based puzzles or memory games) designed to entertain and stimulate users.
 A feature Sheri, one of my interviewees would love to see.
-    - Text Enlargement and High Contrast Mode: users with low vision or light sensitivity can adjust the text size and enable a high contrast mode for better readability.
+    - Text enlargement and high contrast mode: users with low vision or light sensitivity can adjust the text size and enable a high contrast mode for better readability.
-    - Family and Friends Location Sharing: A voluntary feature allowing users to share their real-time location with trusted contacts.
+    - Family and friends location sharing: A feature allowing users to share their real-time location with trusted contacts.
 This can help in cases where users are lost or need guidance to a specific place.
-    - Onboarding for New Users- guide: A step-by-step, audio-guided onboarding process to help new users (especially the elderly) learn how to use the app, for the users to understand its features without being frustrated.
+    - Onboarding for new users- guide: A step-by-step, audio-guided onboarding process to help new users (especially the elderly) learn how to use the app, for the users to understand its features without being frustrated.
-    - Daily/ Weekly Check-In: feature where users can confirm they are doing okay by tapping a button or using voice commands.
+    - Daily/ weekly check-in: feature where users can confirm they are doing okay by tapping a button or using voice commands.
 This can automatically notify close family or friends (who are given permission to access this info), providing peace of mind without requiring constant communication.
-    - Summarized Long texts: Using a screenreader to read through lengthy posts can be very time consuming and frustrating.
+    - Summarized long texts: Using a screenreader to read through lengthy posts can be very time consuming and frustrating.
 An AI summarization tool could help this process.
 <br>
 <br>